Editas Medicine: Research

 Editas works with two different CRISPR nucleases, Cas9 and Cas12a.

-EDIT-101 is a CRISPR based gene therapy for treatment of Leber congenital amaurosis, which is currently in clinical trials.
+EDIT-101 is a CRISPR based gene therapy for treatment of Leber congenital amaurosis, currently in clinical trials.

 EDIT-301 is an experimental potential treatment utilizing the firm's CAS 12a editing technology for sickle cell disease and beta-thalassemia.
 In 2019 the firm reported early success in research on the drug;.
 In December 2020, it filed an IND application for treatment of sickle cell disease.
 In January 2021, it said it had received clearance from the FDA for phase 1 safety studies.